 Tom’s eyebrows rose and a prickle of unease slid up his spine.
 Normally Kendra Black avoided him and he was relieved.
 It hurt just looking at her.
-He still wanted her as much as he ever did, but she was still Marcus’s little sister and still off limits, especially now she had a kid and he was in business with her brother.
+He still wanted her as much as he ever had, but she was still Marcus’s little sister and still off limits, especially now she had a kid and now he was in business with her brother.
 Marcus was still feral over the fact Kendra protected the man who’d done this to her.
-Tom had even offered to kick this guy’s ass when they learned the truth.
+Tom had even offered to help Marcus kick this guy’s ass when they learned the truth.
 How dare this guy treat Kendra like this, let alone a little boy?
 He’d only seen Connor a few times but he was the spitting image of Kendra with jet-black hair.

 “Has something happened to Marcus?”

 “The world does not start and end with my brother.
 No, this is about you and me.”

 “Kendra, babe, there is no you and me,” he said looking around wishing she’d keep her voice down.
 Catherine was watching with interest.
 “Aside from friends I mean, or is that what you mean?”

 “Friends, really?
 Okay, the past you and me then.
 Or have you forgotten our one night together, perhaps you have, as it has been awhile… almost four years ago.”